Kunull/Writeups/docs/Pwn College/Intro to Cybersecurity/Reverse Engineering.md

         sys.exit(-1)
 ```

-The challenge checks if the input file:
+The challenge performs the following checks:
-1. Ends with the `.cimg` extension.
+1. File ends with the `.cimg` extension.
-2. Has the magic number `CMge`.
+2. File has the magic number `CMge`.

 ```
 hacker@reverse-engineering~file-formats-magic-numbers-python:/$ echo "CMge" > ~/solution.cimg